Impact of Destination Stafford

 Together, Fountain Park and the development of the County’s 23 acres are estimated to create over 500 jobs and generate over $23M in wages.
 Together, these projects will generate, conservatively, over $2.8M in new tax revenue in Stafford, more than covering the public costs associated with the development.

 Stafford County continues to offer a valuable quality of life and our population continues to grow.
 The County plan for growth is to develop in Targeted Growth Areas (TGAs).
 These are areas in the County where a potential concentrated urban or higher density suburban development pattern is most appropriate.
 These areas will support a more intense, pedestrian and transit-oriented form of development, located in close proximity to primary road networks, transportation hubs, and along the rail corridor.
-Downtown Stafford is a TGA and promotes walking, biking, and using public transit over autos.
+Destination Stafford is a TGA and promotes walking, biking, and using public transit over autos.
 This urban, interconnected and advanced community may likely attract young professionals, many without children, lessening the impact on the county’s school system.
 The resulting improved density may increase value per acre, and thus more sales and sales tax per square foot.

 Stafford’s plans for “Smart” technology envisions the most modern and forward-looking design and integration of technology to support public works, public safety, and public and cultural programming.
 Stafford has partnered with the Virginia Center for Innovative Technology to be the home for the Virginia Smart Community Testbed.
-Not only will Downtown Stafford be “smart,” but it will likely foster and encourage entrepreneurs to start or expand their business in Stafford.
-Downtown Stafford will be one of the first smart communities in the region and will host leading Smart Technology initiatives in the state.
-Downtown Stafford and the development of the County’s 23-acres will embrace these technologies and will incorporate experiential retail and eCommerce into a traditional brick-and-mortar landscape.
+Not only will Destination Stafford be “smart,” but it will likely foster and encourage entrepreneurs to start or expand their business in Stafford.
+Destination Stafford will be one of the first smart communities in the region and will host leading Smart Technology initiatives in the state.
+Destination Stafford and the development of the County’s 23-acres will embrace these technologies and will incorporate experiential retail and eCommerce into a traditional brick-and-mortar landscape.

-Innovative outdoor designs and structures will be a pillar for the County’s 23-acres in Downtown Stafford.
+Innovative outdoor designs and structures will be a pillar for the County’s 23-acres in Destination Stafford.
 We (the community) can help design an urban environment that represents Stafford’s unique history and culture, while still being modern, and integrating new design and technologies.
 The Board of Supervisors and community recognize the desire for urban open spaces.
 We envision an environment that provides for live performances, events, and family-friendly recreational activities in the midst of restaurants and retail, in a walkable district.
 All the while with design and programming elements that are authentic and celebrate Stafford.